Source of map: https://www.nationsonline.org/oneworld/laos.html

 Planning your travels within Laos

 Don’t plan on using 12go.Asia or similar websites to book buses.
-The vast majority if buses in Laos are not listed on the internet at all anywhere.
+The vast majority of buses in Laos are not listed on the internet at all anywhere.
 Sites like booking.com, hotels.com, hostelworld.com etc. likewise have incomplete lists of lodging, focused mainly on higher-priced lodging in cities.
 Laos is a country where you book most things locally, on arrival, and you pay cash.
 More info here.

 IF YOU WANT TO SELF-DRIVE A CAR IN LAOS, as far as I know you can only rent cars without drivers in Vientiane and Luang Prabang.
 I personally don’t think it’s worth the cost and risks, given that drivers will approach you every two minutes everywhere in Laos offering their services.
 But if you want to, more info here.

 I loved renting motorbikes within Laos (more info here), but IF YOU WANT TO TAKE YOUR OWN MOTORCYCLE ACROSS BORDERS, be warned that rules vary by border crossing and can change rapidly.
-Here is my understanding as of 25 November 2023 I welcome updates and corrections:
+Here is my understanding as of 25 November 2023 — I welcome updates and corrections:

 You can bring motorbikes in both directions across the Lao-Cambodian border at the main crossing near the 4,000 Islands.